jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 forms approved by the NPIP and based on participation in an NPIP program.

-Other than the absence of a Veterinarian element, the Movement element is very nearly identical to the eCVI element.
+Other than the absence of a `Veterinarian` element, the `Movement` element is very nearly identical to the `eCVI` element.
 The only minor changes to reflect the nature of “alternative movement documents.”
-The attributes CviNumber and CviNumberIssuedBy are simply renamed to MovementId and MovementIdIssuedBy.
+The attributes `CviNumber` and `CviNumberIssuedBy` are simply renamed to `MovementId` and MovementI`dIssuedBy.

 ### NPIP Movements

 One of the important use-cases for the generic movement document is support for electronic NPIP 9-3 movements.
 A few details are specific to this use.
-The MovementId is generated algorithmically from the source flock’s NPIP participant number.
+The `MovementId` is generated algorithmically from the source flock’s NPIP participant number.
 These are issued serially for each flock.
 The movement Id ends up being SS-FFF-123 where SS is the state postal code, FFF is the state issued unique participant identifier and 123 is a number that increases by one for each shipment.
-Because the number is based on an NPIP algorithm, the MovementIdIssuedBy should be “NPIP.”
+Because the number is based on an NPIP algorithm, the `MovementIdIssuedBy` should be “NPIP.”

-The key addition in Movement is a new element named Approval based on the type ApprovalType.
-This consists of a Type and Date of the approval as required attributes and a Person element to hold one or more regulatory authorities that approved the movement.
-There are currently only two defined approval types: NPIPParticipation and NPIPClassification.
+The key addition in `Movement` is a new element named `Approval` based on the type `ApprovalType`.
+This consists of a `Type` and `Date` of the approval as required attributes and a Person element to hold one or more regulatory authorities that approved the movement.
+There are currently only two defined approval types: `NPIPParticipation` and `NPIPClassification`.
 These differ based on the various National Poultry Improvement Plan programs that allow movement of birds and eggs on NPIP form 9-3 instead of an ICVI.